 · Will it reduce employee requests for advances, which eat up HR time?

-· Will it reduce borrowing against employees’ 401(k) plans, taking payday loans or purposely overdrafting bank accounts to meet an immediate cash need?
+· Will it reduce borrowing against employees’ 401(k) plans, taking payday loans, or purposely overdrafting bank accounts to meet an immediate cash need?

-· Will it provide payout options to compete with other employers (e.g., Uber) that give daily payout of wages?
+· Will it provide payout options to compete with other employers (e.g., Uber) that give a daily payout of wages?

 With strategic objectives and financial wellness goals determined, there are several due diligence considerations to help employers effectively evaluate available services and ensure a fully compliant and comprehensive early wage access solution.

 Using payroll, time, and labor data to calculate net wage accruals is fundamental to creating a program in which employers can be confident that employees are accessing their wages accurately and not creating a liability.

 If wage access is based on an estimation of time or payroll data and funded by a third party, by definition, this is providing an advance or loan that must be collected by such third party at a later date — on or after payday.
 This introduces a liability to a third party at payday and can add additional costs and stress for the employee if the advance or loan cannot be repaid on time.
 Advance and lending providers need to be licensed in each state they operate in and need to be registered money transfer agents.

 Finally, if wage advances are not deducted from payroll but rather collected by a third party, the employee pay stub may not match the employee payroll deposit, which can cause compliance issues and confusion.
 The third party must also act as the payor of wages on payday.
 Accuracy of employee pay statements, paystub reconciliation, and maintaining the direct link between the employer and employee are all important factors in early wage access program design.